 operation to select and install tools from the MySQL Installer dashboard.

-MySQL Installer provides a configuration wizard that can bootstrap an installed instance of MySQL Router 8 or later to route traffic between MySQL applications and an InnoDB cluster.
+MySQL Installer provides a configuration wizard that can bootstrap an installed instance of MySQL Router 8.0 to direct traffic between MySQL applications and an InnoDB Cluster.
 When configured, MySQL Router runs as a local Windows service.
-For detailed information about using MySQL Router with an InnoDB cluster, see Routing for MySQL InnoDB cluster.
+For detailed information about using MySQL Router with an InnoDB Cluster, see Bootstrapping MySQL Router and Routing for MySQL InnoDB Cluster.

 To configure MySQL Router, do the following:

-Port: The port number of the primary server in the InnoDB cluster.
-The default is 3310.
+Port: The port number of the primary (seed) server in the InnoDB Cluster (

 Management User: An administrative user with root-level privileges.